TalayRuk/dotNet-Step-by-Step/readme.md

 ...
 ```

-## Can skip steps 5-7 & jump right to 8-B) to use Migrations
+## To Use Migrations: skip steps 5-7 & jump right to 8-B)

 ##### 5. Add Controller
   - Basic Controller: